BenjaminCMorka/CNN-skin-condition-classifier/README.md

 - CNN architecture customized for skin lesion image classification
 - Trained with data augmentation for improved generalization
 - Model weights saved as `best_model.pth`
+- Achieved 80% classification accuracy on the test set distinguishing Acne and Rosacea from Eczema

 ---